 First Nations Education Policy

-Accelerating improvements to educational outcomes for First Nations learners is a key priority of the Australian Government.
+Accelerating improvements to educational outcomes of First Nations learners is a key priority of the Australian Government.
 That’s why we’re developing a First Nations Education Policy.

-• Shape the national aspirations for First Nations education, defining shared priorities and actions, and establishing how change will be implemented and evaluated
+• define the national aspirations for First Nations education by defining shared priorities and establishing how change will be enacted and evaluated

-• Translate national commitments, such as the Mparntwe Education Declaration, the Better and Fairer Schools Agreement and the National Agreement on Closing the Gap, into action
+• translate national commitments - such as the Mparntwe Education Declaration, Better and Fairer Schools Agreements 2025–2034 (BFSA), the National Aboriginal and Torres Strait Islander Early Childhood Strategy, the Universities Accord, and the National Agreement on Closing the Gap - into tangible action, and-

-There will be a strong focus on collaboration and engagement throughout the policy’s development to better understand the perspectives and aspirations of First Nations learners and communities in regional, remote, and metropolitan areas.
+There will continue to be a strong focus on collaboration and engagement throughout the Policy’s development to better understand the perspectives and aspirations of First Nations learners and communities in regional, remote, and metropolitan areas.

 Image